FireCatDev/FireCatDev/README.md

 - 👋 Hi, I’m @FireCatDev
-- 👀 I’m interested in development 2D and 3D games on Unity
+- 👀 I’m interested in development 2D and 3D games on Unity and programs on Python 3.11.2.
-- 🌱 I’m currently learning Unity Engine
+- 🌱 I’m currently learning Unity Engine and Python programming language.

 <!---
 FireCatDev/FireCatDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.